Critical habitat

-Critical habitat is a habitat area essential to the conservation of a listed species, though the area need not actually be occupied by the species at the time it is designated.
-This is a specific term and designation within the U.S. Endangered Species Act-ESA.
+Critical habitat refers to specific geographic areas essential to the conservation of a listed endangered species, though the area need not actually be occupied by the species at the time it is designated.
+Critical habitat is a legal designation of land use defined within the U.S. Endangered Species Act-ESA.
 Contrary to common belief, designating an area as critical habitat does not preclude that area from development.
-Rather, a critical habitat designation affects only federal agency actions.
-Such actions include federally funded activities or activities requiring a federal permit.
+A critical habitat designation only affects federal agency actions.
+Such actions include federally funded activities or activities requiring a federal permit that may negatively affect the quality of habitat for a listed species.
+This law also defines that there may be no "take" of a listed species from the designated area.
+This land designation aims to protect vital habitat for endangered species by preserving areas that are able to meet the identified needs for the target species.
+This is a key feature of conservation as outlined in the ESA.

 Designation process

 Critical habitat must be designated for all threatened species and endangered species under the Endangered Species Act, with certain specified exceptions.
-Designations of critical habitats must be based on the best scientific information available and in an open public process within specific timeframes.
-Unless deemed necessary for the species' continued existence, critical habitat do not include the entire geographical area occupied by a species.
+Designations of critical habitats must be based on the best scientific information available and follow the procedure as outlined in the ESA.
+Areas under consideration must contain biological or physical features necessary for the target species survival.
+These factors may include things such as food, shelter and breeding sites.
+Before adoption these areas must include a review that is open to public input from all stakeholders within specific time frames.
+Unless deemed necessary for the species' continued existence, critical habitat does not include the entire geographical area occupied by a species.
 Department of Defense (DOD) lands are also exempt from being designated as critical habitat.
 Both public and private land can be specified as critical habitat.

 A critical habitat designation does not set up a preserve or refuge; it applies only when Federal funding, permits, or projects are involved.
 Under Section 7 of the ESA, all Federal agencies must ensure that any actions they authorize, fund, or carry out are not likely to jeopardize the continued existence of a listed species, or destroy or adversely modify its designated critical habitat.

+The National Oceanic and Atmospheric Administration and the U.S Fish and Wildlife Service share the responsibility for designating and implementing critical habitat for listed species.